-NIC (Network Interface Card): An expansion card connected to a computer so the computer can be connected to a network.
+NIC (Network Interface Card): An expansion card that allows a computer can be connected to a network.

-Packet: A block of data that is transferred as a single unit, also called a frame or a block.
+Packet: A block of data transferred together.
+Also called a frame or block.

 Packet Filtering: Discarding unwanted network traffic based on its originating address or its type.